ErraticPattern/obsidian-ideas/Clippings/On EEG's generative mechanism.md

 # Notes
 >[!quote]
 >Theory-laden eyes can see a phenomenon through the generative mechanism (i.e. can solve the inverse problem)

+While the hypothesis that the [[Thalamus]] can induce cortical rhythmic activity makes sense based on the former's ability to generate rhythmic activity (some nucleus) it has already been refuted by later studies.
 # Content
 Video title: On EEG's generative mechanism